NerdPioneer/NerdPioneer/README.md

 # 🛡️ Ezekiel Obeisun Jr

-`Cyber Security Analyst (Future Security Engineer / Network Developer Engineer / Lifelong Learner)`
+`Cyber Security Analyst | Future Security Engineer / Network Developer Engineer | Lifelong Learner`

-I’m a Cyber Security Analyst on the path to becoming either a **Security Engineer** or a **Network Developer Engineer**.
+I’m a **Cyber Security Analyst** working toward becoming a **Security Engineer** or **Network Developer Engineer**.
-Currently, I’m a student at **Western Governors University**, where I’m deepening my skills in **cloud computing, security, and networking**.
+As a student at **Western Governors University**, I focus on **cybersecurity, cloud computing, and networking**, building my skills through labs, projects, and hands-on learning.

-I’m a strong advocate for **continuous improvement** — becoming *1% better every day*.
-Whether it’s through my labs, projects, or studies, I treat every step as an opportunity to sharpen my craft and grow in both technical ability and mindset.
+I believe in getting **1% better every day**.
+Each project or lesson is a step forward in becoming a stronger engineer and problem-solver.

 ---